 Q: Which aspects of the THRIVE Framework did you feel were already in place?

-A: Wirral was in a good position to start with i-THRIVE because we had developed our tool for shared decision making, the Next Steps cards [There is also a case study about these here], we had used CAPA, are a CYP IAPT site, we were trained and had experience in using Quality Improvement methodology and were successful in bidding for Future in Mind funding.
+A: Wirral was in a good position to start with implementing the THRIVE Framework because we had developed our tool for shared decision making, the Next Steps cards [See i-THRIVE Implementation Story here], we had used CAPA, are a CYP IAPT site, we were trained and had experience in using Quality Improvement methodology and were successful in bidding for Future in Mind funding.

-Already in place were good local links with other agencies, embedded ROMS in CAMHS, electronic note systems and we had experience of partnership working.
+Already in place were good local links with other agencies, embedded Routine Outcome Measures (ROMS) in CAMHS electronic note systems and we had experience of partnership working.

 Q: What changes have you made towards becoming more THRIVE-like?